Your money-making expert. Financial journalist, TV and radio personality.

 However, there seem to be no checks in place to screen the milk and make sure it is safe.

-Mothers are being tempted to buy via social media and online websites because it’s cheap and easy.
+Mothers are being tempted to buy milk via social media because it’s cheap and easy.
 But there have been significant warnings against buying breast milk online.

-The Department of Health has told mothers ‘not to buy milk online unless they can ensure it is safe.’
+The Department of Health and Social Care has told mothers ‘not to buy milk online unless they can ensure it is safe.’

 The Association for Milk Banking warns against ‘unregulated sales over the internet.’

-The sharing of breast milk through popular websites does not come without risks and doctors, including the Department of Health, have warned against this practice.
+The sharing of breast milk through popular websites does not come without risks, with health professionals and the Department of Health and Social Care warning against this practice.

-Although, breast milk is a healthier option for a baby than infant formula, doctors in Germany have warned that it’s extremely dangerous to obtain breast milk online.
+Although breast milk is a healthier option for a baby than infant formula milk, doctors in Germany have warned that it’s extremely dangerous to obtain breast milk online.

 The Professional Association of Pediatricians in Germany has said, ‘Mothers unable to breast feed should not turn to the internet.
-Donors can be taking medicines or drugs, or have infectious diseases.
+Donors can be taking medicines, drugs or have infectious diseases.

 Nobody can check whether the unknown mother’s milk is harmless for the particular child.
 The milk’s quality could also be affected during its transportation.’

-A study in America last year showed that some of the breast milk sold to mother’s was not healthy and contained high levels of bacteria, including salmonella.
+A study in America showed that some of the breast milk sold to mothers was not healthy and contained high levels of bacteria, including salmonella.
+A BBC Inside Out Investigation also revealed that some breast milk bought online in the UK contained E. coli, candida and pseudomonas aeruginosa.

-This is very worrying and shows the potential dangers and risk to babies from buying breast milk via these profiting websites.
+This is very worrying and shows the potential dangers to babies from buying breast milk via these websites that, at the end of the day, are only seeking a profit.

-It is safer, if you need a supply of breast milk, to go through milk banks as they accept milk donors based on their medical history.
+If you need a supply of breast milk, it is safer to go through milk banks as they accept milk donors based on their medical history.
 They also require the donor to do a blood test to make sure the milk is entirely safe and free of disease.

-Although here at moneymagpie we understand the need for making money and we encourage our readers to find new and easy ways of making money, we’re not very happy about this.
+Although here at MoneyMagpie we understand the need for making money and we encourage our readers to find new and easy ways of doing so, we’re not very happy about this.

 Currently Onlythebreast.com takes no responsibility for the milk supplied on their website and babies are unprotected.
 Studies show that milk that has been donated in the past via websites has been potentially very harmful.